LEARNAcademy/syllabus/rails/active-record-intro.md

 Created database 'rolodex_development'
 Created database 'rolodex_test'
 ```
-- Generate a model called Person with a first_name, last_name, and phone. **All fields should be strings.**
+- Generate a model called Person with first_name, last_name, and phone attributes. **All data types should be strings.**
 - Run a migration to set up the database.
 - Open up Rails console.

 **Actions**
-- Add five family members into the Person table in the Rails console.
+- Add five family members into the Person table using the Rails console.
 - Retrieve all the items in the database.
 - Add yourself to the Person table.
 - Retrieve all the entries that have the same last_name as you.